cacilhas/montegasppa/_source/posts/2023-02-25-proprioception.md

 :first As an Autist, I’m got some issues with my proprioception.
 A very common situation is when I break my toes.

-Tomorrow I was in a carrier facility where there is a gap in the floor hard to notice.
+Yesterday I was in a carrier facility where there is a gap in the floor hard to notice.

 So I stumbled it and fell to the floor, breaking my big toe and luxanting my